 In the peacekeeping space, the Ministry of Defence liaises closely with the New Zealand Defence Force (NZDF) on our joint engagement with the Asia-Pacific Association of Peace Operations Training Centres (AAPTC) and its overarching body, the International Association of Peacekeeping Training Centres.

 Regionally, New Zealand is an active participant in Asia-Pacific security architecture and is a member of the East Asia Summit, the ASEAN Regional Forum and the ASEAN Defence Ministers’ Meeting-Plus (ADMM-Plus).
-New Zealand continues to show its commitment to the ADMM-Plus by co-chairing with the Philippines the new Experts’ Working Group on Cyber Security from April 2017.

 The newest addition to the regional security architecture is the South Pacific Defence Ministers’ Meeting.
-New Zealand will host this meeting in 2017.